Justin-Chua/UCalgary-Parking-Application/README.md

 2. Install all the necessary dependencies using the following commands:
 - 2.1.
 React: `npm install react`
 - 2.2.
 React Routers: `npm install react-router-dom@latest`
 - 2.3.
-Bootstrap: `npm install react-bootstrap`
+Bootstrap: `npm install bootstrap react-bootstrap`
 - 2.4.
 Bootstrap Icons: `npm install react-bootstrap-icons`
+- 2.5.
+Leaflet: `npm install leaflet react-leaflet`
  3. To start the React application, use the command `npm start`
  4. The application will automatically open in a new browser window, on `localhost:3000`